letoram/safespaces/README.md

 * 'desktop'    : 3D desktop only, no vr devices or stereoscopic rendering
 * 'basic'      : Just draw to the default display and treat it as the VR display
-* 'test'       : Like desktop, but with the console on the left-hand side
 * 'simulated'  : 'Headless' operation: stereo with distortion and no combiner stage

 'Basic' is useful if you are trying to run arcan as a normal client with an